Aleqxan/churnmodel/README.md

 ## Folder Overview

-- pipeline:   Folder containing.
+- pipeline:   Folder containing source code
-- static:     Folder to.
+- static:     Folder containing some images, css and JavaScript used on the web app
-- templates:  Folder to.
+- templates:  Folder containing html codes of the churn webapp
-- data:       Folder to.
+- data:       Folder containing all the csv files and the main dataset

 ## Technologies & Tools
 ![](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)